davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 .. index:: _xbegin

-  RTM Function unsigned _xbegin ()
-Start a RTM (Restricted Transactional Memory) transaction.
+RTM Functionunsigned_xbegin()Start a RTM (Restricted Transactional Memory) transaction.
 Returns ``_XBEGIN_STARTED`` when the transaction started successfully (note this is not 0, so the constant has to be explicitly tested).